camunda/camunda-docs-manual/site/src/documents/how-tos/cockpit/develop-a-plugin/howto.md

 ![Cockpit architecture with plugins](architecture.png "Cockpit architecture with plugins")

 On the server side, it can extend cockpit with custom SQL queries and JAX-RS resource classes that extend the cockpit API.
-Queries (defined via [MyBatis](http://www.mybatis.org/)) may be used to squese additional intel out of an engine database or to execute custom engine operations.
+Queries (defined via [MyBatis](http://www.mybatis.org/)) may be used to squeeze additional intel out of an engine database or to execute custom engine operations.
 JAX-RS resources on the other hand may expose the plugin functionality to the client side part of the plugin.

 On the client side a plugin may include [AngularJS](http://angularjs.org/) modules to extend the cockpit webapplication.
 Via those modules a plugin provides custom views and services.